green-coding-solutions/documentation/content/en/docs/measuring/containerizing-applications.md

       - example-network

 flow:
-# Is dicussed in "Interacting with applications"
+# Is discussed in "Interacting with applications"
 ...
 ```